HildoBijl/stepwise/packages/course-definition/README.md

 # @step-wise/course-definition

 `@step-wise/course-definition` resolves and validates courses against a skill tree.
-A course definition provides starting points and learning goals and may additionally provide learning-goal weights, block goals and a setup.
+A course specification provides starting points and learning goals and may additionally provide learning-goal weights, block goals and a setup.
 The package derives the course contents and prior knowledge, resolves the supplied block goals into block contents, and reports diagnostics without depending on one particular set of skills.

 ## Installation